Sociology – Master of Arts

 - advisory positions and journalism

-- authorities, agencies and associations
+- organisations, agencies and associations;

 - ministries, federal institutions, NGO and NPO, international organisations

-- university management and public administration
+- university management and public administration and authorities

 - cultural, media and educational institutions